 It is the responsibility of the department to determine if the prospective employee is able to work legally in the United States.
 See page 10 for acceptable questions regarding ability of an applicant to work in the United States.

-The selection of the final candidate is made by the Department Head/Supervisor or Search Committee in consultation with the Human Resources Office.
+The selection of the final candidate is made by the Department Head/Supervisor or Search Committee in consultation with the Office of Human Resources.

 Employment Status Verification